volvan/scanner/refactored_src/README.md

 **Detach from the session:**

-When you have started the scan you can detach and leave it running in the background by pressing `Ctrl` + `B`, and then `D`.
+When you have started the scan, you can detach and leave it running in the background by pressing `Ctrl` + `B`, and then `D`.

 **Re-attach to the session:**